How Prenuptial Agreements Work in Minnesota

 A postnuptial agreement must meet the same requirements as an antenuptial agreement.
 One key difference is that Minnesota law will not enforce a postnuptial agreement unless each party has separate legal representation—unlike an antenuptial where each partner must only have the opportunity to speak with his or her own lawyer.
 A postnuptial contract may also be unenforceable if either spouse files for legal separation or divorce within two years of signing the agreement.

 What a Prenup May and May Not Cover

-An antenuptial or postnuptial agreement can spell out a number of issues related to property, including how to treat separate property that each spouse owned prior to the marriage, how to divide marital property in the event of divorce (or the death of one spouse), and alimony payments.
+In the event of a divorce, an antenuptial or postnuptial agreement can spell out a number of issues related to property, including how to treat separate property that each spouse owned prior to the marriage, how to divide marital property in the event of divorce (or the death of one spouse), and alimony payments.

 One subject that a prenup cannot legally address is potential child support.
 Under Minnesota law, child support belongs to the child, not the parent, and cannot be affected by a prenup.